Protect your company's confidential information with Azure Information Protection

 Identify your confidential data

-When we label a document or email, what we really do is classify this information according to the sensitivity of the data it contains.
+When we label a document or email, what we really do is classify that information according to the sensitivity of the data it contains.
 This classification allows users to know the degree of confidentiality so that they are aware that exposing such information can be a serious problem for the company, whether it is filtering corporate secrets, breaching privacy, personal data, etc. .

 AIP allows you to configure the labels in the following way: